 350 degrees = 10 coals and 400 degrees = 12 coals

-Similar to the apple box oven, this homemade oven is just big enough to accommodate a 9 x 13 pan and is made using a box which contained reams of letter size paper.
+Similar to the apple box oven, this homemade oven is just big enough to accommodate a 9 x 13 pan and is made using a box that contained reams of letter-size paper.
 The design is unique as the charcoals sit inside the box, just off of the surface on an inverted baking sheet.

-This box is smaller and more efficient, requiring less coals to cook the same amount of food.
+This box is smaller and more efficient, requiring fewer coals to cook the same amount of food.
 See detailed instructions on how to make and use your Paper Box Oven here.

 The Paper Box Reflector Oven requires only 8-10 briquettes to bake for 60-75 minutes at about 350°.

-We love the way that a Dutch oven, cake mix, cube of butter and a can of soda can turn a 12 year-old boy into a master chef.
+We love the way that a Dutch oven, cake mix, a cube of butter, and a can of soda can turn a 12-year-old boy into a master chef.
 Everything tastes just a little bit better when cooked in a Dutch oven.